Michigan Motorcycle Accident Lawyer

 Keep in mind, Michigan motorcycle accident law has many exceptions, and is different than those for car or truck accidents.
-Our law firm has been exclusively handling auto negligence cases, including countless motorcycle accident cases, for more than 50 years and three generations.
+Our Michigan motorcycle accident lawyers have been exclusively handling auto negligence cases, including countless motorcycle accident cases, for more than 50 years and three generations.
 We can help Michigan motorcycle accident victims and their families better understand motorcycle insurance laws and what happens after someone has been seriously injured or wrongfully killed in a crash.
 If you have questions or wish to speak to a motorcycle accident lawyer about your circumstances, please call Michigan Auto Law at (800) 777-0028 for a free case evaluation.

 If you have been injured in a motorcycle accident on Michigan roads, please take the time to look over our frequently asked questions answered by our Michigan motorcycle lawyers to learn about motorcycle insurance, Michigan motorcycle accident law, helmets, wrongful death claims and accidents from roadway defects.

-This outline reviews the most important steps recommended by the motorcycle accident lawyers of Michigan Auto Law, whether you’ve been in a motorcycle accident with a car or truck, crashed your motorcycle into a pole or have taken a spill.
+This outline reviews the most important steps recommended by the Michigan motorcycle accident lawyers of Michigan Auto Law, whether you’ve been in a motorcycle accident with a car or truck, crashed your motorcycle into a pole or have taken a spill.

-Our motorcycle accident attorneys explain two types of claims that can be made for a person who has been in a motorcycle crash with a car or truck: a first-party claim and a third-party claim.
+Our Michigan motorcycle accident lawyers explain two types of claims that can be made for a person who has been in a motorcycle crash with a car or truck: a first-party claim and a third-party claim.

 The deadlines injured motorcyclists have to file different motorcycle accident claims vary.
 Here we outline the statute of limitations for first-party claims, third-party claims and uninsured motorist claims.

 The only insurance required for a Michigan motorcyclist is basic liability coverage for a third-party personal injury suit, according to the Michigan No-Fault law.
 But there is optional coverage a motorcyclist should also consider for protection.